Scroll To Top

-The Rock of Cashel is the ruins of an ancient church that goes back over a thousand years, when you get to the foundations.
-It started originally as a fort and a castle and the church was built up in the 13th century and now it's a wonderful Gothic ruin, one of the highlights of a trip to Ireland, Rock of Cashel.
+The Rock of Cashel is the ruins of an ancient church that goes back over a thousand years when you get to the foundations.
+It started as a fort and a castle and the church was built in the 13th century; now it's a wonderful Gothic ruin, one of the highlights of a trip to Ireland, Rock of Cashel.

 The picturesque complex has a character of its own.
 It's one of the most remarkable collections of Celtic art and medieval architecture to be found anywhere in Europe, a unique historic Cathedral, castle, palace, graveyard and round tower.

-The group of ancient building stands high above the town of Cashel, a typical Irish village with colorful shops along the main streets.
+The group of ancient buildings stands high above the town of Cashel, a typical Irish village with colorful shops along the main streets.
 And just on the other side of town, you'll drive along and get some views of the Cathedral up on the hill as you pull into the convenient visitor parking area.
 From there it's a short walk up to the Cathedral complex, which sits on top of this massive natural rock outcrop, thus giving it the name Rock of Cashel, which is a slightly misleading label for the complex.
 There is much more here than a rock.
 It's a complex of five major ancient buildings, all of which you are going to see in the tour.
-That door leads to what had been the Bishop's Palace, back in the 16th century.

 "We would have been told, growing up, that these towers were built for protection and for this and that, which is not true.
 It was a bell tower.
 They would've gone up, and it's the same thing you would find in a Muslim mosque, the call, when they do the call to prayer from the top.
 You go up there, you ring the bell, because nobody has a watch, nobody knows when church is or what time of day it is.
 So you go up and you ring a bell.
 And you see those four windows, north, south, east and west, and they ring in every direction."